snap-stanford/snap-python/doc/source/reference/Get1CnComSzCnt.rst

 - *Graph*: undirected graph (input)
     A Snap.py undirected graph.

-- *SzCntV*: TIntPrV, a vector vector of (int, int) pairs (output) A vector of pairs (number of nodes in the 1-component, number of such components)
+- *SzCntV*: TIntPrV, a vector of (int, int) pairs (output) A vector of pairs (number of nodes in the 1-component, number of such components).

 Return value: